kanik0/coinbasefs/README.md

  .(-._. ~Coinbase Failsafe~ ._.-).
 ###################################

-[*] Wait time is set to 10 seconds.
+[*] Wait time is set to 15 seconds.
-[*] Acceptable relative loss from maximum is set to 10 %.
+[*] Acceptable relative loss from maximum is set to 15 %.
 [*] The currency code chosen is EUR.
 [*] Connecting to Coinbase..
 [*] Connected.
 You currently have BTC XXXXXXXXX.
 Starting..

+Current value of Bitcoin: 8704.54 EUR.
+The current maximum is 8704.54 EUR and the SELL value is currently set to 7398.86 EUR.
-Current value of Bitcoin: 8738.73 EUR.
-The current maximum is 8738.73 EUR and the SELL value is currently set to 7864.86 EUR.
+Current value of Bitcoin: 8704.54 EUR.
+The current maximum is 8704.54 EUR and the SELL value is currently set to 7398.86 EUR.
-Current value of Bitcoin: 8738.73 EUR.
-The current maximum is 8738.73 EUR and the SELL value is currently set to 7864.86 EUR.
+Current value of Bitcoin: 8698.47 EUR.
+The current maximum is 8704.54 EUR and the SELL value is currently set to 7398.86 EUR.
-Current value of Bitcoin: 8738.73 EUR.
-The current maximum is 8738.73 EUR and the SELL value is currently set to 7864.86 EUR.
+Current value of Bitcoin: 8698.47 EUR.
+The current maximum is 8704.54 EUR and the SELL value is currently set to 7398.86 EUR.
-Current value of Bitcoin: 8753.40 EUR.
-The current maximum is 8753.4 EUR and the SELL value is currently set to 7878.06 EUR.
+Current value of Bitcoin: 8695.97 EUR.
+The current maximum is 8704.54 EUR and the SELL value is currently set to 7398.86 EUR.
 [...]
 ```